sky-cake/Ritual/README.md

 ## Getting Started

-1. Run `schema.sql` to create your sqlite database tables.
+Ritual will create schemas for you.

-2. Create a file called `configs.py` using `rename_to_configs.py`, and configure it.
+1. Create a file called `configs.py` using `rename_to_configs.py`, and configure it.
-3. Create a virtualenv and install dependencies,
+2. Create a virtualenv and install dependencies,
     - `python3 -m venv venv`
     - `source venv/bin/activate`
     - `python3 -m pip install -r requirements.txt`
-4. `screen -S ritual` (you might need to `sudo apt install screen`)
+3. `screen -S ritual` (you might need to `sudo apt install screen`)
-5. `python3 main.py` to run the scraper.
+4. `python3 main.py` to run the scraper.
-6. `ctrl-A`, `d` to leave the screen
+5. `ctrl-A`, `d` to leave the screen
-7. `screen -r ritual` to reattach to the screen
+6. `screen -r ritual` to reattach to the screen

 ## Configurations